jicortes/whiteworlds/README.md

-This repository contains the simulation results used for *insert arxiv link for paper*
+This repository contains the simulation results used for https://arxiv.org/abs/1810.00776

 The results have been stored as Python dictionaries in JSON format.
 The dictionaries contain a white dwarf's identification number (from CatSim) as keys.
 Each key possesses the following values: